Future Quest: Premise

 When the adventurous and inquisitive Jonny Quest and his adoptive brother Hadji make a startling discovery in the swamplands of Florida, they are pulled into an epic struggle between the Space Rangers and a dangerous villain who threatens the galaxy.
-Now it’s up to the combined forces of Team Quest, Inter-Nation Security, Space Ghost, and a host of Hanna-Barbera’s greatest action heroes to stop him and save their universe!
+Now it's up to the combined forces of Team Quest, Inter-Nation Security, Space Ghost, and a host of Hanna-Barbera's greatest action heroes to stop him and save their universe!

 Story

 On a distant planet, an intergalactic police force known as the Space Force give their lives to stop a creature called Omnikron.
 There is one survivor, later revealed to be Space Ghost.
 In the swamplands of Palm Key, Florida, Doctor Quest is tracking mysterious phenomena such as unnatural storms, and glimpses into other areas of the galaxy known as vortexes.
 He is met by Inter-Nation Security representatives Ray Randall, and Deva Sumadi.
 Space Ghost's Phantom Cruiser unexpectedly crash lands, and Jonny Quest, Hadji, and Race Bannon are sent to investigate.
 A terrorist organization known as F.E.A.R., led by frequent Quest enemy Doctor Zin, appear in the swamplands, with the intention of recovering the cruiser and killing the Quest team.
 Race is shot down, and Jonny and Hadji are nearly captured, but escape with the help of a boy that introduces himself as Ty.
 Ray Randall reveals himself to be Birdman and rushes to the site.
 With the help of Race Bannon, they rescue Jonny, Hadji, Ty, an amnesiac girl from the ship, and a strange monkey.
 F.E.A.R. excavates the cruiser, recover a second survivor from the crash, and leave Palm Key.

 Back at the Quest compound, Deva tells Ty it is safer he remain under Inter-Nation's protection, as he will now be a target of F.E.A.R.
 Soon, Team Quest, Birdman, Deva, Ty, the mysterious girl from the ship, and her pet monkey take off for Brazil, as Doctor Quest projects a large vortex will take place there.
 They arrive, and are met by Todd Messick, young adventurer whose parents mysteriously disappeared in the area they landed in, known as the "Lost Valley".
 They walk to an archeological excavation site which tells the legend of Mightor.
-They discover F.E.A.R. arrived to the site first, led by mercenary Jezebel Jade.
+They discover that F.E.A.R. arrived to the site first, led by mercenary Jezebel Jade.
 In the struggle, Mightor's club is discovered, and Ty grabs it, transforming him into Mightor.
 Ty's transformation gives the team the upper hand, leading F.E.A.R. to retreat, but Doctor Quest is captured by Jade.